Similes for Confident with Explanation and Examples

 4. He presented as confident as a scientist, so the audience trusted him.

-5. She walked forward as confident as someone with clear evidence, and she felt certain.
+5. She walked forward as confidently as someone with clear evidence, and she felt certain.

 Best Use: “How are you so sure?”
 “I’m as confident as a scientist with proof.”